realguyman/steel/README.md

 ## Installation

 Drop the appropriate `steel-*.jar` file into your mods folder.
+Adding this mod to your existing world is safe.

 ### Requirements